muratk3n/thirdwave/en/README.md

 untapped...

-But cutting the budget meant eliminating much of the social investment raison d’être promised during the campaign.
-Clinton campaign strategists like James Carville, Paul Begala, Stan Greenberg, and Mandy Grunwald, as well as Hillary Clinton and Ira Magaziner, were incredulous.
-There were no guarantees that shelving campaign promises would generate a positive response from the bond market, even if Federal Reserve Chair Alan Greenspan delivered easier monetary policy in exchange for deficit reduction.
+But cutting the budget meant eliminating much of the social investment raison d’être promised during the campaign...
 An appalled Clinton, confronted with reality according to Rubin, told his economic team, “You mean to tell me that the success of the program and my re-election hinges on the Federal Reserve and a bunch of fucking bond traders?”
 Carville would later remark that were he to be born again, he wanted to be reincarnated as the most powerful thing in the world, the bond market.

 But it was Clinton himself who had appointed deficit hawks like Rubin and Bentsen, the new secretary of the Treasury, who in turn chose the